 - Proof of English proficiency, if English is not your mother tongue.
 In addition, please fill out and sign the Europass Language Passport Form

-- If you have any special educational or physical needs a document confirming this
+- If you have any special educational or physical needs, please provide a document confirming this.

 Important note: Your application will not be considered without the relevant supporting documents.